How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Results and Analysis

 \subsection{Complexity Comparision}

-We compare our ALoRA method with the previous SOTA method, EWCLoRA, from two aspects: the time required for importance calculation and the storage memory needed.
-The experimental results, as shown in the figure, show that our method is nearly \textbf{20 times faster} and requires only \textbf{10\%$\sim$15\% of the storage memory} compared to the previous method, demonstrating the practicality of our approach.
+We compare our HLoRA method with the previous SOTA method, EWCLoRA, from two aspects: the time required for importance calculation and the storage memory needed.
+As shown in \cref{fig:Time Complexity}, our method is nearly \textbf{20 times faster} and requires only \textbf{10\%$\sim$15\% of the storage memory} compared to EWCLoRA, demonstrating the practicality of ours.

 \textbf{Time Complexity:} The experiments were conducted on an A800 GPU to evaluate the time complexity of our method in comparison with EWCLoRA.
 For EWCLoRA, the Fisher matrix computation followed the approach described in the original paper, using 20,000 randomly sampled data points from the Pile dataset with a maximum batch size of 8.
 In contrast, for our method, the time measurement was based on 5 training epochs, a setting determined through empirical evaluation to achieve optimal performance.
-The experimental results show that for GPT-J-6B and LLaMA-3-3B, EWCLoRA requires \textbf{27.17} and \textbf{25.97} hours, respectively, to compute the importance matrix, while our ALoRA method only takes \textbf{1.15} and \textbf{1.19} hours.
+The experimental results show that for GPT-J-6B and LLaMA-3-3B, EWCLoRA requires \textbf{27.17} and \textbf{25.97} hours, respectively, to compute the importance matrix, while our HLoRA method only takes \textbf{1.15} and \textbf{1.19} hours.

 \textbf{Storage Memory:} EWCLoRA necessitates the computation and storage of the Fisher matrix based on the Pile dataset before calculating the parameter importance.
 According to the original paper, the Fisher matrix for GPT-J-6B occupies approximately \textbf{22.65} GB of memory.
 Similarly, for LLaMA-3-3B, the Fisher matrix occupies \textbf{11.97} GB of memory, calculated based on the Fisher computation method described in the original work.
 In contrast, the storage memory of our method is only \textbf{3.5} GB and \textbf{1.3} GB, offering a significant advantage in terms of memory efficiency.
 This demonstrates that EWCLoRA incurs substantial storage overhead, whereas our method avoids such requirements, providing a more space-efficient solution.